 "Behold, how good and how pleasant it is when brothers dwell together in unity."
 (Psalms 133:1)

-"There are only two sides to an argument, when you aren't one of them."
-Alternatively, everyone, in every dispute, thinks they are in the right.
+Point 1: "There are only two sides to an argument.
+That is, when you aren't one of them."
+Everyone, in every dispute, thinks they are in the right.
 This kind of thinking isn't wrong, but sometimes peace is more important, and apologizing will lessen the pain of conflict.

-Point 1: Remember, when you are in the wrong, apologizing is just the right thing to do.
+Point 2: Remember, when you are in the wrong, apologizing is just the right thing to do.
 A hero apologizes when he is in the right.
-All for the sake of peace.
+For the sake of peace.